mediolano-app/media-kit/README.md

 Mediolano is a cutting-edge decentralized application (dapp) poised to revolutionize intellectual property services on the Web3.
 With Mediolano you can seamlessly tokenize intellectual property leveraging Starknet’s unparalleled high-speed, low-cost and smart contract intelligence for digital assets.
 By integrating ERC721 and IPFS technology, Mediolano ensures decentralization, interoperability and sovereignty to your assets.

-> [!IMPORTANT]
-> Mediolano dapp is in constant development and the current version runs on Starknet's Sepolia devnet.
-Use for testing purposes only.

 ## Intellectual Property On-Chain

 In today’s ever-evolving digital world, protecting and managing intellectual property (IP) has become a critical challenge.
 From journalists to art collectors, new technologies are making it safer and more efficient to tokenize IP, enabling licensing, trading, distributing royalties, and more.